ThomPoppins/MERN-Enterprise-Search/README.md

       type: Number,
       required: true,
     },
     // Is the company active at THIS moment?
+True or false.
     stillActive: {
       type: Boolean,
       required: true,